miklevin/MikeLev.in/_posts/2025-01-08-coleco-adam-nixos.md

 ### The Commodore Amiga Era

-It turns out that the lessons I learned from the second computer after that, the Commodore omega were as useful as the Coleco Adam's lessons were unuseful.
+It turns out that the lessons I learned from the second computer after that, the Commodore Amiga were as useful as the Coleco Adam's lessons were unuseful.
 The whole system got loaded from disk right down to the kernel.
 First, Kickstart.
 Then, Workbench.
 I never understood it in those days, but this two disc load technique spared them from paying a few extra dollars per machine for a ROM which would've had to have been upgraded constantly anyway.
 With two disks, they could change the personality of the machine right down to the lowest level on every operating system upgrade.

 And such, an Amiga user could have radically different systems based on their start disks.
 Yes, this was typically before even hard drives were commonly available.
 A hard drive was a luxury.
 So if you were using a large program, it would be the third disk you put in.
 And if you didn't have two floppy drives, you were gonna be doing a lot of disc swapping every time it needed to retrieve something from the operating system while you were using the third-party program.

+This complete personality-shifting of the Amiga based on the boot disks gave me a taste for something that wasn't VMs and wasn't containers, but was much more like a retro game console cartridge, or what I came to know as the Raspberry Pi SD-cards.
+And while the concept of a server-build script wasn't quite there yet, there was this wonderful Unix-like AmigaDOS operating system and a standard `startup-sequence` that gave me a nice preview of Unix universiality.

 ## Modern System Management